-Scottish Drugs Forum’s Addiction Worker Training Project has enjoyed significant success since it was launched in 2004.
+Scottish Drugs Forum’s Addiction Worker Training Project has enjoyed great successes since it was launched in 2004.

 Over 90% of trainees have completed the project with over 85% moving into employment.